Q. HOW MUCH DOES IT COST TO FINISH A BASEMENT?

 We do not.
 A wet or even damp basement can be hazardous to your health and is not a candidate for finishing until the problem is completely resolved.
 Best practice is to resolve the source of the issue rather than deal with it through waterproofing, mechanical removal, or dehumidification.
 Contacting a water resolution specialist is recommended.
 After the correction is made, we suggest you live through a couple major storms and change of seasons to be sure you’re 100% dry before you invest in finishing your basement.

 Q. How can I fix my wet basement?

 The usual culprit is too much ground water that isn’t properly diverted.
-Check for clogged gutters and grading that pushes water towards your foundation walls instead of draining it a safe distance from your home.
-If you can’t correct a water situation by redirecting ground water, you may need to install a sump pump or repair cracks in your foundation or walls.
+Check for clogged gutters and grading that directs water towards your foundation walls instead of draining it a safe distance from your home.
+If you can’t correct a water situation by redirecting ground water, you may need to install a sump pump or repair cracks in your foundation walls.

 Q. How do I avoid water damage to my basement during storms?

 Most basements flood during a power outage.
 A water-pressure powered backup pump or generator to power your primary sump pump will keep you dry during a power-outage.
 Remember that much or all of your basement flooding may be due to improper ground water management.
 Fixing the source of these problems may solve your water issues completely.

 Q. What is egress, and does it apply to me?

 All finished/habitable basements must have more than one way out in case of fire or emergency.
 An egress door or window must provide at least 5.7 square feet of net clear opening, per International Residential Code.
 In the case of adding a basement bedroom, the second means of egress must be within the bedroom.
 Townships will either require egress or be satisfied with a basement sprinkler system.
 EBCON will check with your Township and comply with their Local Building Code.
 Proper egress will also provide access for a fireman or other emergency personnel to enter your finished basement to save your life.

 Q. How long does it take to finish a basement?